Are you a prospective owner? New to raising chickens? This handy how-to guide for the care of

 The first decision to make is whether to get Standards (normal-size),

-less frequently and their eggs are small, albeit edible.
-They are also more susceptible to predators - for instance, crows will take your
+less frequently and their eggs are small, albeit just as edible as larger eggs.
+They are also more susceptible to predators - for instance, crows may take your

-bantams but wouldn't dare to go after your large fowl chickens.
-For ourselves, we prefer Standards because of their larger eggs and reduced
+bantams, but wouldn't dare to go after your large fowl chickens.
+For ourselves, we mostly prefer Standards because of their larger eggs and reduced

-susceptibility to predators (but we do love those adorable Bantams too!)
+susceptibility to predators (but we do love those adorable Bantams, too, and we always keep some around just for the kids!).

 Some breeds such as Silkies, Belgian Bearded D'Uccles and Sebrights are only available as Bantams; others only as Standards; many as both.